Transform teamwork with Confluence. See why Confluence is the content collaboration hub for all teams.

 Pointing to your objective at the start makes future steps easier, as you can keep your eye on the project’s main goal and make decisions with it in mind.

-2. Define the project’s deliverables
+2. Define the project deliverables

-3. Define the project’s tasks and activities
+3. Identify all project tasks and activities

 In this step, you’re breaking your deliverables down into distinct tasks and activities.
 What steps do you need to take to produce that deliverable?
 This is called a work breakdown structure.